marceloambarc/marceloambarc/README.md

 ### Arcturo-Series

-Visit the Website, HTML5 and CSS3 development, Javascript and Bootstrap development;
+Visit the Website, HTML5, CSS3, Javascript and Bootstrap development;
 take a look in the proposals.

 | Name | Proposal |